cs194-126/lab3/README.md

 ### Programming

+Plug the Nucleo into the sockets on your (freshly soldered) PCB.

+> **Note**: Don't plug in the Nucleo backwards.
+The micro-USB port should be
+> facing to your left.
+See the picture at the top of this lab document for more
+> details.

 Clone this repository with the source code and build system, and [build and run](https://github.com/cs194-126/lab1#build--sanity-check) the code on the Nucleo as described in the first lab.